adamstac/adamstacoviak.com/_drafts/paying-a-premium-for-co-workers.md

 I've never been to a WeWork workspace, but I have been to other co-working spaces like [WELD](http://www.weld.co/) and various places here in Houston.
 I never went so I could be productive with day to day work stuff.
 I went to for the networking and community.
 I went to see other people.
 I needed a more clear definition of work/life balance and to get out of the house.

 Like most freelancers, small team startups, or distributed workers -- we tend to work from home for the lifestyle it affords us.
-We love to take 10 minute breaks to hug our kids, go for a walk with our dog, say hello to a neighbor.
-Sadly though -- we don't have co-workers in the conventional sense of the word.
+We love to take 10 minute breaks to hug our kids, go for a walk with our dog, or say hello to our neighbors.
+Sadly though, we don't have co-workers -- not in the conventional sense of the word.
 Sorry, your kids, husband, wife, dog, or neightbor don't qualify as co-workers.

 We all need a place to belong.